 - Sunflower seeds

 - Foods containing caffeine like coffee and colas.

-- Foods that contain phytates or phytic acid, such as brown rice and whole-grain wheat products
+- Foods that contain phytates or phytic acids, such as brown rice and whole-grain wheat products

-- Foods that contain oxalic acid, such as peanuts, parsley, and chocolate
+- Foods that contain oxalic acids, such as peanuts, parsley, and chocolate

 Indian diet plan for Anemia (Increase Haemoglobin) :

 Here is a sample Indian diet plan for Anemia (Increase Haemoglobin).
 The diet plan is designed by including the foods that were previously mentioned as useful in this article.

 1 glass tangy green juice (spinach + kale +pomegranate + lemon juice + orange)